ambeguiamellissat/COSC-111-Student-Portfolio/README.md

 # COSC-111-Student-Portfolio
-All laboratory activities for COSC 111.
+This repository contains all the laboratory activities for the subject Internet of Things with a course code of COSC 111B.
+Each activity is organized into its own folder, containing the Arduino code, breadboard diagram, and other required files.

 ## Table of Contents
 1. [Laboratory Activity No.1: Working with Digital Signals](./Laboratory-Activity-1)